 If you’re looking to get creative with your colour work during Pride Month, make sure to avoid these seven common mistakes made with rainbow hair – thanks to some top tips from Pulp Riot artist, Pedro Plastic

 1. Not planning your colour placement and hoping for the best.

 Make sure that all your colours smudge perfectly between each other, so don’t paint opposite tones next to each other.
 For example, don’t smudge yellow to violet or blue to orange as they cancel each other out.

-2. Practice before you start so you know what you are doing.
+2. Forgetting to practice before you start so you know what you are doing.

-Try your rainbows in a tissue or white paper before applying colour onto the hair, so you can decide exactly where to add each tone and use that as a guide.
+Try your rainbows on tissue or white paper before applying colour onto the hair, so you can decide exactly where to add each tone and use that as a guide.

-3. Avoid straight, harsh lines between the different colours.
+3. Leaving straight, harsh lines between the different colours.

 If you’re using all the colours next to each other on the same panel, just use your fingers to smudge the connection between them to create a beautiful blend on every transition.